ozzyawakened/Zialiel/README.md

 │  Credential Claims        → Prove license w/o license number   │
 │                                                                 │
 └─────────────────────────────────────────────────────────────────┘
-Note: ZK-STARKs are NOT used for anonymous voting.
-All votes are transparent and publicly linked to verified human DIDs to prevent malicious manipulation.

 🔐 2FA Registry & Seed Phrase Backup (BIP39)
 text
 ┌─────────────────────────────────────────────────────────────────┐